OxfordSKA/homebrew-tap/README.md

 brew untap OxfordSKA/homebrew-tap
 ```

+## Developer / maintainer info

-## Updating forumla
+### Updating forumla

-Replace the url and generate a new sha256 with
+In most cases to update to a new version, simply replace the url and generate a new sha256 with

 ```bash
 shasum -a 256 <file>
 ```

-## Creating and updating bottles
+### Creating and updating bottles

 To create a new bottle: